Bac3Phi/v-blog/blog/_posts/2021-2-7-real-interview-question.md

 In an ecommerce application, with discrete levels of stock, how would you manage a situation where two customers were interested in buying the last unit of stock for an item?
 How would your solution ensure the greatest possibility of the item being sold?
+## Question 8
+Explain the benefits of using an MVC Framework